Literature: The Art of War

 - A Father to His Men: Emotional connections between commanders and soldiers is encouraged since it'll improve the soldiers' fighting spirit.

 - However, being too much a Father to the men is one of the "Five Dangerous Faults of a General".
-If the commander sacrifices important advantages for the sake of his troops' comfort, then defeat or prolonged conflict follows.
-The long-term result would be detrimental to everyone.
+If the commander sacrifices important advantages for the sake of his troops' comfort, then defeat or needlessly prolonged conflict follows.
+In other words, being too 'good' to one's men will get more of them killed in the long-run.

 - Feed the Mole: A suggested tactic.